Search

 Multiple face detection techniques have been introduced.

-• The beginnings.
-Face detection has been a challenging research field since its emergence in the 1990s.
 Before 2000, despite many studies, the practical performance of facial recognition was far from satisfactory until the milestone work proposed by Viola and Jones.
 Starting from the pioneering work of Viola-Jones (Viola and Jones 2004), face detection has made great progress.
-Viola and Jones pioneered to use Haar features and AdaBoost to train a face detector with promising accuracy and efficiency (Viola and Jones 2004), which inspires several different approaches afterward.
-However, it has several critical drawbacks.
-First of all, its feature size was relatively large.
+Viola and Jones pioneered the use of Haar features and AdaBoost to train a face detector with promising accuracy and efficiency (Viola and Jones 2004), which inspired several different approaches afterward.
+However, its feature size was relatively large.
 Also, it is not able to effectively handle non-frontal faces and faces in the wild.

-• Early stages – machine learning: Early approaches mainly focused on extracting different types of hand-crafted features with domain experts in computer vision and training effective classifiers for detection with traditional machine learning algorithms.
-Such methods are limited in that they often require computer vision experts to craft effective features, and each individual component is optimized separately, making the whole detection pipeline often sub-optimal.
-To address the first problem, much effort has been devoted to coming up with more complicated features like HOG (histograms of oriented gradients), SIFT (Scale Invariant Feature Transform), SURF (speeded up robust features), and ACF (aggregate channel features).
-To enhance the robustness of detection, a combination of multiple detectors that had been trained separately for different views or poses has been developed.
+Early approaches mainly focused on extracting different types of hand-crafted features with domain experts in computer vision and training effective classifiers for detection with traditional machine learning algorithms.
+Such methods are limited in that they often require computer vision experts to craft effective features, and each component is optimized separately, making the whole detection pipeline often sub-optimal.
+To address the first problem, much effort has been devoted to coming up with more complicated features like HOG (histograms of oriented gradients), SIFT (Scale Invariant Feature Transform), SURF (speeded-up robust features), and ACF (aggregate channel features).
+Additionally, to enhance the robustness of detection, a combination of multiple detectors that had been trained separately for different views or poses has been developed.
 Nevertheless, training and testing of such models were usually more time-consuming, and the boost in detection performance was relatively limited.

-• State of the art – deep learning: Recent years have shown significant advances in facial recognition using deep learning methods, especially deep convolutional neural networks (CNN), have achieved remarkable successes in various computer vision tasks.
+Recent years have shown significant advances in facial recognition software using deep learning methods, especially deep convolutional neural networks (CNN), which have achieved remarkable successes in various computer vision tasks.
 In contrast to traditional computer vision approaches, deep learning methods avoid the hand-crafted design pipeline and have dominated many well-known benchmark evaluations, such as the ImageNet Large Scale Visual Recognition Challenge (ILSVRC).
 Recently, researchers applied the Faster R-CNN, one of the state-of-the-art generic object detectors, and achieved promising results.
 In addition, joint training conducted on CNN cascade, region proposal network (RPN), and Faster R-CNN has realized end-to-end optimization.
-Faster R-CNN face detection algorithm with hard negative mining and ResNet and achieved significant boosts in detection performance on face detection benchmarks like FDDB.
+Faster R-CNN face detection algorithm with hard negative mining and ResNet and achieved significant boosts in detection performance on benchmarks like FDDB.

 opencv demo example of object detection